kudzosteve/Price_Tracker/README.md

-# amazon_price_tracker
+# E-Commerce_Price_Tracker
-An automated Python-based tracker that monitors Amazon product prices and sends email notifications when prices drop below your set target.
+An automated Python-based tracker that monitors product prices on Amazon and Microcenter, then sends email notifications when prices drop below your set target.
 Built with **Selenium**, **SQLite**, and scheduled using **cron** for continuous background execution.